erlef/website/README.md

 By contributing to erlef/website, you agree that your contributions will be licensed under its Apache License Version 2.0.

+### Working Group

+You may also join the EEF working group and join the [EEF #marketing](https://erlef.org/wg/marketing) Slack channel.

 ## Installation

 This application is using [Phoenix](https://phoenixframework.org), the [most loved web framework](https://survey.stackoverflow.co/2025/technology/#2-web-frameworks-and-technologies), written in Elixir.